flutter/website/src/docs/cookbook/maintenance/error-reporting.md

 For this task, run your app inside a custom [`Zone`]({{site.api}}/flutter/dart-async/Zone-class.html).
 Zones establish an execution context for the code.
-This provides a convenient way to capture all errors that occur within that context by providing an `onError` function.
+This provides a convenient way to capture all errors that occur within that context by providing an `onError()` function.

-In this case, you'll run the app in a new `Zone` and capture all errors by providing an `onError` callback.
+In this case, run the app in a new `Zone` and capture all errors by providing an `onError()` callback.

 <!-- skip -->
 ```dart